Artisanal roasting: how the bean becomes coffee

 The Artisan

-The machine doesn't do everything.
-The roaster interprets data, adjusts the profile in real time, and makes choices that no algorithm can anticipate.
-It is an art in itself.
+The machine doesn’t do everything.
+The roaster interprets the data, adjusts the profile in real time, and makes choices no algorithm can anticipate.
+It is a full-fledged craft.

-"A good roaster doesn't follow a recipe.
-They listen to the coffee, they look at it, they hear it.
-Each batch speaks to them, and their role is to hear what it says."
+"A good roaster doesn’t follow a recipe.
+He listens to the coffee, watches it, hears it.
+Each batch speaks to him, and his role is to hear what it says."

-At Carrera Café, we trust Géogène, an artisanal Quebec roaster, to transform the selected green beans into exceptional coffees that we serve you in Petit-Champlain.
+At Carrera Café, we trust Géogène, a Quebec artisanal roaster, to transform selected green beans into exceptional coffees that we serve you at Petit-Champlain.

 ★ Our Partner